jackliuangel/R2DBC_practice/README.md

 4. R2DBC to connect H2 and Postgres, with multi DB source
 5. Spring security
 6. caching
+7. support home made gradle plugin: JGitflow to manage the versionsion(check gradle.properties and build.gradle)
+8. support CircleCI task to manage the versionsion by JGitflow (check .circle)

 # How to Start
 provide 2 DB sources, H2 or Postgreq preferred, by docker preferred